skyscrapers/documentation/kubernetes/walk-through.md

 The following alerts are covering different failure cases accordigly:

-- KubeJobCompletion: Warnning alert after 1 hour if a job doesn't succeed or doesn't run at all.
+- KubeJobCompletion: Warnning alert after 1 hour if any *Job* doesn't succeed or doesn't run at all.
-- KubeJobFailed: Warning alert after 1 hour if a job failed
+- KubeJobFailed: Warning alert after 1 hour if any *Job* failed

-- KubeCronJobRunning: Warning alert after 1 hour if a job keeps on running
+- KubeCronJobRunning: Warning alert after 1 hour if a *CronJob* keeps on running

 ### Clean up